arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 For the Edge Control, the `EXP_LED1` macro represents the **Green LED** of the board.

-The custom power management of the Edge Control lets you turn on just the board peripherals and power rails you need, as the LED is connected to the IO Expander, is needed to enable the 3.3v and battery source, also the expander using these functions:
+The custom power management system of the Edge Control allows you to activate only the specific peripherals and power rails you need.
+Since the LED is connected to the IO Expander, it is necessary to enable both the 3.3V and the battery power source alongside the IO Expander using the following functions:

 ```arduino
 Power.on(PWR_3V3);